openshift-kni/kni-enhancements/enhancements/cluster-validation-tool.md

 The validation tool will operate similarly to a standard Linux `diff` tool which operates across a set of inputs (eg directory trees).
 The left hand side of the diff will be the selected reference configuration (see below for structure/contents of the reference) and the right hand side will be a collection of the user’s configuration CRs.
+The logical flow of the tool will be:
+1. User invokes the tool with the two inputs: `validationTool ./referenceConfig/ ./userConfig/`
+1. For each CR in `./userConfig`
+  1. Correlate the CR to a referenceConfig CR using api-kind-namespace-name (see [Correlating CRs](# Correlating-CRs) below)
+  1. Generate a rendered reference CR.
+Expected user variable content is pulled from the input CR, validated, and inserted into the rendered reference CR.
+  1. Perform and standard Linux `diff` between rendered reference CR and the input CR.
+Any non-expected variations and/or missing content are reported.
+1. For each unused required reference CR (see [Reference CR Annotations](# Reference-CR-Annotations)) report missing content

-For each file in the user’s configuration the tool will find the best match CR in the reference configuration to perform the comparison.
-The tool will display to any drift which consists of differences considered outside the expected set of variability as defined by the reference configuration.
+As described in the logical flow the tool will any differences considered outside the expected set of variability as defined by the reference configuration (termed "drift").
 The tool will highlight this drift which needs to be brought into compliance with the reference.
 In addition to the CR comparison output the tool will output a report detailing:
 * Input configuration CRs with no match in the reference
 * Required reference CRs with no match in the input configuration
 * Number of drifts found